ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Cleanup

-To remove the Docker images created by this project, go to a terminal and, inside `spring-cloud-stream-event-sourcing-testcontainers` root folder, run the following script:
+To remove the Docker images created by this project, go to a terminal and, inside the `spring-cloud-stream-event-sourcing-testcontainers` root folder, run the following script:
 ```
 ./remove-docker-images.sh
 ```